 She laughed.
 "It's complicated."

 "I have found that everything worthwhile in life is complicated."
 He nodded back to the three novices trudging through the mud.
-"Any of them you'd recommend?
+"Any of them you would recommend?
 Since you are most definitely off limits."

 She liked his directness.
 No judgment like back home.
 No games.
 Although she was sure he could woo with the best of them.
 But he seemed to recognize that he could just ask which of the women she'd pair him up with.
 It was like Korea, and so few things were.

 If only he loved her as much.
-She tried not to over-think how he felt about her, tried not to dwell on love or lust or whatever this was in those times between seeing him.
-How she felt was easy--or at least, part of it was.
+She tried not to over-think how he felt about her, tried not to dwell—during the times between seeing him—on love or lust or whatever they had.
+How she felt was easy—or at least, part of it was.
 She knew she loved him, but Miguel's question was giving her trouble: did she like Pierce?

 "There she is."
 The leer with the gentle gleam in the eyes hadn't changed.
 Neither had the way Pierce picked her up and swung her, his arms wrapped around her, holding her tight, keeping her safe.